CreeperLin/ReduceMap/README.md

 Supported Master service(called by worker):
 - Register: send address to master and obtain an id
-- Heartbeat: send liveness information to master
+- Heartbeat: send liveliness information to master

 Function:
 - Receive task